-- 2.2.1 It is recognized that the activities of the residents of the Corporation extend beyond the municipality and that the activities of those beyond the boundary of the municipality are also associated with activities within the municipality. - 2.2.1 In 2001, the City of Peterborough had a population of approximately 74,000 persons and employment of approximately 37,000.
+- Section 1.2 THE OFFICIAL PLAN is amended by adding "Schedule A-1 City Structure" after "The Official Plan of the City comprises this text being Section 1 to 10 inclusive and . . ." - 2.
+Section 1.3 REVIEW OF THE OFFICIAL PLAN is amended by adding "to be coordinated with revisions to the Provincial Growth Plan for the Greater Golden Horseshoe" after ". . . not longer than 5 years." - 3.
+Section 2.2 THE REGIONAL SETTING is amended by deleting Section 2.2.1 in its entirety and replacing it with the following: - 2.2.1 In 2001, the City of Peterborough had a population of approximately 74,000 persons and employment of approximately 37,000.
 The City of Peterborough is a regional centre for residential development, commercial and industrial activity, health care, post-secondary education and recreation and entertainment activities.
 The Trent Severn Waterway, which continues to have a major impact on the economic development of Central Ontario flows through the heart of the City.
-The City is within the "outer ring" of municipalities that make up the "Greater Golden Horseshoe".

-Section 2: Add a new Section 2.4 as follows:
+The City is within the "outer ring" of municipalities that make up the "Greater Golden Horseshoe". - 4.
+Section 2 BASIS OF THE PLAN is amended by adding a new Section 2.4 Growth Management Strategy as follows: